We can all agree that social media marketing is not for the faint-hearted.

 6. Social selling is booming

-Looking further ahead to US social commerce sales projections for 2025, the industry/space is set to grow to nearly $80 billion.
+Looking further ahead to social commerce sales projections for 2028, U.S. social commerce is projected to reach $145.2 billion.

 So, what does all of this mean for you?